janvda/balena-pulseaudio/README.md

 5. Support scanning/connecting/monitoring of bluetooth devices through command `bluetoothctl`
 6. Supports `pavucontrol` and `audacity`.
 This requires an X-server (e.g. XQuartz on macbook) that is connected to the same local network.

+## Services
+This balena application consists of following services:

+* `pulseaudio-server` : the core service running pulseaudio server.
+F
+* `pulseaudio-client-tcp` and `pulseaudio-client-unix`: 2 test services.
+For more information see [here](pulseaudio-client-test/README.md)

 ## Configuration of the `pulseaudio-server` service

 - [A. Configuration of Audio devices connected via USB](#a-configuration-of-audio-devices-connected-via-usb)